-- Basic financial aid information.

-- General information about the School.

-- Availability of employees for information dissemination.

-- The School's retention rate.

-- Drug and alcohol abuse prevention information.

-- The School's completion or graduation rate and, if applicable, transferout rate. - The placement of, and types of employment obtained by, graduates of the School's programs. - Cleary (Campus Security) Act - Family Educational Rights and Privacy Act (FERPA)
+- Financial Assistance Information for Students. - General information about the School. - Availability of employees for information dissemination. - The School's retention rate. - Drug and alcohol abuse prevention information. - The School's completion or graduation rate and, if applicable, transfer-out rate. - The placement of, and types of employment obtained by, graduates of the School's programs. - Annual Security Report/Cleary (Campus Security) Act - Family Educational Rights and Privacy Act (FERPA)